MetaMask/mm-docs-v2/snaps/how-to/develop-a-snap.md

 ## Debug your snap

 To debug your snap, use `console.log` and inspect the MetaMask background process.
-You can add your log statements in your source coder and build your snap, or add them directly to your snap bundle and use `mm-snap manifest --fix` to update the `shasum` in your snap manifest file.
+You can add your log statements in your source code and build your snap, or add them directly to your snap bundle and use `mm-snap manifest --fix` to update the `shasum` in your snap manifest file.
 The manifest `shasum` must match the contents of your bundle at the time MetaMask fetches your snap.